rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-16-5ed03db6a5e42186-suspension-of-trading-in-debt-securities.md

 stocks:
 - SML
 tags:
+- corporate-action
+- debenture-maturity
 - debt-securities
-- trading-suspension
-- debenture-maturity
-- corporate-actions
-- SML
+- suspension
 title: Suspension of Trading in Debt Securities of SML (Maturity on October 20, 2025)
 ---